Acorn Management Newsletter

 Acorn Management 2010 Update

 There are lots of questions about acorns on the oak trees this year.
-They have been really annoying to me, especially at night.
-Acorns falling on the metal car are not good for sleeping.
+Acorns have been really annoying to me, especially at night; the noise they make falling on the metal car are not good for sleeping.
 The most common questions are: 1) Are the acorns toxic in any way to animals, people or the soil, 2) Why are there so many acorns this year, and 3) What should I do with them?

 Acorns can be somewhat toxic, but livestock, pets or humans would have to eat a large quantity of them to cause poisoning.
 That is unlikely because of the taste.
 Cattle are sometimes at risk in drought time when adequate forage is not available.
 Acorns are not damaging to the soil, just a nuisance when the little trees start growing.